top of page

 Dr. David Kimball, the lead historian at Independence Hall in Philadelphia, found a 1787 farewell party bar tab at the City Tavern for George Washington in 1985.
 The bar tab showed that fifty-five attendees drank sixty bottles of claret, fifty-four bottles of Madeira, eight bottles of whiskey, twenty-two bottles of porter, eight bottles of hard cider, twelve bottles of beer, and seven bowls of alcoholic punch.

-The youngest drinking age in the world is sixteen and the oldest is twenty-five.
+The youngest drinking age in the world is sixteen, and the oldest is twenty-five.
 There are twenty-three countries whose drinking age is sixteen years old (a couple include Cuba and Switzerland), and there are seven states in India where the drinking age is twenty-five.
 Alcohol is illegal in thirteen countries.

 Whiteclay, Nebraska, has a population of fourteen.
-They also have four liquor stores and their yearly beer sales are $3 million (the county next to them is dry).
+They also have four liquor stores, and their yearly beer sales are $3 million (the county next to them is dry).

 All Playboy bunnies working at Playboy Clubs were required to know 143 brands of liquor.